sagrub/climate-memory/README.md

 - More topics then intially planed to make the webpage more intersting and to raise even more the awareness.

 ## Testing
 In generally, the website was continously tested after implementing a feature or styling a component.
-The main part of testing includes the thorough manual testing as well as webpage validating using existing tools, see the detailed <a href="https://brodsa.github.io/climate-memory/README_testing.md" target="_blank">testing report </a>
+The main part of testing includes the thorough manual testing as well as webpage validating using existing tools, see the detailed [testing report](./README_testing.md).

 ### Bugs & Issues